ICC rejects appeal by Congo warlord Bosco Ntaganda | DW | 30.03.2021

 The court said it was offering "collective reparations with individualized components" for possibly more than 100,000 eligible victims.

 The group operated on the eastern border of the Democratic Republic of Congo in 2002 and 2003, killing hundreds of civilians in the fight with rival militias over minerals in the region.
+Ntaganda's UPC, which was primarily made up of the Hema clan, targeted Lendu people in the mineral-rich Ituri Province.
 Since 1999, tens of thousands of people have been killed in the area.

 Ntaganda was a former army general who later became a founding member of the M23 rebel group, which signed a peace deal with the government in 2013.